 There will be a charge for a session which is not taken, made to the client, if cancelled not less than 6 days before the session (or otherwise by the coach’s prior agreement), or in the case of a ‘no show’.

-If the coachee terminates then the set up session/free assessment will still be free – that one is on me – but if you are taking a program involving more than one ‘paid for’ session, any package charge will be recalculated based on how many sessions have been taken and how many are still due.
+If the coachee terminates then the set up session/free assessment will still be free – that one is on me – but if you are taking a program involving more than one ‘paid for’ session, any package charge subject to a discount will be recalculated based on how many sessions have been taken and how many are still due.
 If the coach terminates, a charge will be made only for the paid for sessions the client has taken and will include the program discount if applicable.
 Please ask for worked example if required.

 Evaluation and Feedback